 “Can you ever have all of the plates on all of the sticks rotating at exactly the same speed?
 The answer is no. You have to know which one will be the first to spin so slowly that it’s going to fall, and you need to make sure that you’re spinning that plate.”

-Elder Bednar shares this object lesson in a new video posted on Facebook, sharing that he is often asked how to find a balance between competing demands: home, employment, self-care, and serving in the Church.
+Elder Bednar shares this object lesson in a video posted on Facebook in April 2021, sharing that he is often asked how to find a balance between competing demands: home, employment, self-care, and serving in the Church.